A Review of Ernst H. Gombrich, Aby Warburg: An Intellectual Biography, London 1970

-Edgard Wind is the author of one the most brilliant writings on Warburg's method: s.
-Warburgs Begriff der Kunstwissenschaft und seine Bedeutung für die Aesthetik, included, as is Gomrich’s review, in The Eloquence of Symbols.
+Bibliographical Note: Edgar Wind is the author of one of the most brilliant writings on Warburg’s method: s.
+Warburgs Begriff der Kunstwissenschaft und seine Bedeutung für die Aesthetik, included, as is Gombrich’s review, in The Eloquence of Symbols.
 Studies in Humanist Art, Clarendon Press, Oxford 1993.

 On the relationship between Gombrich’s portrait of Warburg’s and others, see in Engramma: M. Centanni, G. Pasini, Aby Warburg and his biographers.
 An intellectual portrait in the words of Giorgio Pasquali (1930), Gertrud Bing (1958), Edgar Wind (1970).

-On the conflict between Wind and the team of The Warburg Institute in London under the direction of Ernst Gombrich, see in this issue of Engramma, th epaper by Ianick Takaes de Oliveira.
+On the conflict between Wind and the team of The Warburg Institute in London under the direction of Ernst Gombrich, see in this issue of Engramma, the contribution by Ianick Takaes de Oliveira.